-Conventional broodstock adults will be spawned during September, and the egg goal is 272,000 green eggs.
+The preliminary egg take estimate for BY2008 is 242,500 green eggs.
+Spring Chinook adults, trapped at TFH will be spawned during September 2008 at LFH, with an egg take goal of 272,000 green eggs.
 A 2:2 matrix spawning protocol is followed as approved by WDFW Evaluation staff.
 Fertilized eggs will be water hardened in 100-ppm iodophore for one hour.
 All spring Chinook carcasses are frozen after spawning, and hauled to the upper Tucannon River for nutrient enhancement, if viral samples test negative.